 Then again, Cote-des-Neiges is also home to a large number of students who attend HEC Montreal, the Polytechnique, the Campus of the Université de Montréal and the Loyola Campus of the Concordia University.

-Thousands of students who regularly hit the local streets, have fun at the local bars, eat in the local restaurants and spend money in the local shops.
+Thousands of students who regularly hit the local streets, have fun at the local bars, eat in the local restaurants and buy all kinds of "things" in the local shops.